 Recently, Danwascar was selected to be sponsored through Fabretto.
 Sponsorship allows this great student to benefit from school supplies, shoes and a potential college scholarship in the future.
 Fabretto’s sponsorship program is also an aid for mothers like Maria Ligia, who makes a living off of selling fruit and vegetables on the street; the only stable income for this single mother is U$65 per month, which she receives from volunteering as an empirical teacher in a public, MINED school.
 “I am very grateful to Fabretto for everything they have done for my son (…) I especially thank the teachers at the library, because everything they do comes from the heart.”

-Danwascar has learned to love reading, which motivates him to walk 3 miles from the school to the Library every day.
+Danwascar has learned to love reading, which motivates him to walk 2 kilometers from the school to the Library every day.
 It is in this magical place, where his bright little eyes get lost among the pages of: “The Most Beautiful Fables” – the first children’s book that Danwascar read from beginning to end and which continues to blow his imagination.
 Today, Danwascar smiles alongside his mother and his dream of becoming a great teacher has become a goal, which we are sure he will achieve one day.

 If you wish to give more children like Danwascar smiles of pride, consider becoming a child sponsor to give them the gift that keeps on giving: education.